OsirisYetna/Data_science_basics/README.md

-Here are dataset to remember how to properly analyse dataset
+Here are Data Science / Analysis project to remember how to properly do a Data Science project from 0.